What is the Minimum Viable Product?

 Steps to build Minimum Viable Product

-Here are the steps in building Minimum Viable Product:
+Here are the steps in building a Minimum Viable Product:

 - Understand what the customer needs